travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 header           8 bytes    The SSQ chunk's header. num              4 bytes    NOT ENTIRE SURE, most likely the number of elements in
-                            an array that follows this data member. body             4 bytes    A single element array used to provide support variable-length data members.
+                            an array that follows this data member. body             4 bytes    A single element array used to provide support for variable-length data members.
                             Prior to the C99 version of the C standard, this "struct hack" was a necessity if you wanted a variable-length data member due to the lack (at the time) of flexible data member support.